 Monitor your feet daily.
 If you can’t reach your feet to see them, invest in a hand-held mirror to help.
 Look for any injuries, splinters or slivers, or skin changes.
 If you can’t see your feet but can reach them, feel your feet with your hands.
 Monitoring your feet regularly will alert you to anything which may require medical attention.

 If you can reach your feet, and can see what you’re doing, trim your toenails carefully with a straight-edged nail clipper, straight across.
 If your toenails are thicker than the opening of the clipper, don’t force it.
-Arrange to visit an advanced foot care nurse or chiropodist for help.
+Arrange a visit to our St. Catharines foot clinic or chiropodist for help.
 Please don’t get creative with garage tools or utility knives.
 The risk of injury is very high when you depart from using instruments designed for use on living tissue.

 Care for calluses carefully, gently rubbing them with a pumice stone lubricated with a little bar soap, every few days, and follow with application of a callus cream.
 This kind of cream is designed specifically for calluses and often contain urea.
 Urea helps to keep the production of callus cells down to a minimum.
 Apply callus cream nightly, being sure to have slippers handy if you need to get out of bed for any reason.
 Feet with cream on them can be slippery!